caylemweeks/fullpage-capture/README.md

 So what do you have to do to install this app?
 Firstly, grab yourself a copy of Node.JS.
 This will also get you NPM, which is what we'll use to install the tools we need.
-From there; run these two commands:
+From there; run these three commands:

 1. npm install capture-website

+2. npm install prompt-sync

-2. npm install fullpage-capture
+3. npm install fullpage-capture

 And then you're all done.
 To use, simply execute by: